johnwmarrs-coding/CentralIntelligenceAggies/README.md

 It is just a python project, so running the application using a python version 3.6 or greater should work just fine.

+Step 1)
+clone or download the project.

+Step 2) navigate into the project folder

+Step 3) run the application
+ex. python TestApp.py

+[TestApp.py is the main application]